finalbeta/sysPass.NET/README.md

 # sysPass.NET
-**sysPass.NET** is a C# Library allowing easy to use access to the sysPass ( https://syspass.org ) API which is incredible easy to use thanks to C# dynamic objects.
+**sysPass.NET** is a C# Library allowing access to the sysPass ( https://syspass.org ) API which is incredible easy to use thanks to C# dynamic objects.

 NOT PRODUCTION READY